zachmayer/caretEnsemble/.github/ISSUE_TEMPLATE.md

 If your data frame has a factor with many levels, the `dput` output can be unwieldy because it will still list all the possible factor levels even if they aren't present in the the subset of your data.
 To solve this issue, you can use the `droplevels()` function.
 Notice below how species is a factor with only one level: `dput(droplevels(head(iris, 4)))`

 #### Minimal, runnable code:
-Be sure to test in an empty R session before submitting your issue!
 ```{R}
 library(caretEnsemble)
 models <- caretList(